jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - [ ] ~ Loose ideas: regroup or clear out
 - [ ] "In a Diagram" sections might just be called "Diagram"
 - [ ] Overview might be given links.
+- [ ] Some planning docs titles end with "plan", but what's inside seem mostly "notes".
+But does it matter much?

 #### 2020-05-14 Postponed Encircle Broader View / Construct Drafts Neater Folders